Contact Lens FAQs with Our Northern San Antonio Optometrist

 While each patient is different, comfort usually comes down to the type of contact lenses you choose.
 For those wearing soft contacts, it typically takes just a few days to feel comfortable.
 However, rigid gas permeable and hybrid contact lenses may feel uncomfortable for a couple of weeks or longer.
 In some rare cases, patients may never really feel comfortable wearing contact lenses but can still wear them safely.

 Is it Difficult to Care for Contacts?

 As long as you follow a few basic steps, caring for your contact lenses shouldn’t be a difficult task.
 Proper care will help to ensure that your contacts last longer and your eye stays healthy.
-If you are worried about care and maintenance for your contacts, you may be a good candidate for daily disposable contact lenses, so be sure to ask our San Antonio Eye Doctor for more information!
+If you are worried about care and maintenance for your contacts, you may be a good candidate for daily disposable contact lenses, so be sure to ask our northern San Antonio Eye Doctor for more information!

 What Kind of Contacts are Available to Me?

 Contact lenses are available in a variety of different materials and feature different replacement and wear schedules as well.

 - Conventional soft contact lenses can last for up to a full calendar year